Beverage Transformers for HF Receiving Antennas

 Sure.

 The W8JI design was used by DX Engineering for their BFS-1 Beverage transformer kit (dxengineering.com).
 That transformer is virtually identical to the ones I hand-build, and has been used by many people for LoG and SRL antennas.
 See the reviews on their webiste.
 The BFS-1 includes a nice aluminum case with an F-style connector.
 I have used this transformer, and its performance is identical to my hand-built ones.
+It is one of the few commercial designs intended for use outdoors.
+Unfortunately, the price of this device has recently doubled, which makes hand-building a lot more attractive.

 Q: Can I buy a transformer from KK5JY?